Avandelta/Oculus/.github/CODE_OF_CONDUCT.md

 Community impact is a demonstrating a pattern of violation of community standards, including sustained inappropriate behavior, harassment of an individual, or aggression toward or disparagement of classes of individuals.

 Consequence is a permanent ban from any sort of public interaction within the community.

-## Attribution

-This Code of Conduct is adapted from the Contributor Covenant version 2.0, avalaible at https://www.contributor-covenant.org/version/2/0/code_of_conduct.

-Community Impact Guidelines were inspired by [Mozilla’s code of conduct enforcement ladder](https://github.com/mozilla/diversity).